Chen111777/cloud_albedo_sensitivity_to_COT/README.md

 4: merge results from process 2 and 3, and filter invalid grid cell

+build_sbdart_input/: transform surface albode and meteorological profiles from CERES and ERA5 to SBDART INPUT formation

 fig1~fig4: plot codes

 cal_yuan23_ac: reproduce cloud albedo in Yuan2023